metoppv/improver/doc/source/about.rst

 .. _Met Office: http://www.metoffice.gov.uk/

-Within the Met Office, the IMPROVER strategy is being used to provide a new probabilistic approach to post-processing forecasts.
+Within the Met Office, a new system built upon functionality in the IMPROVER repository is being used to provide a new probabilistic approach to post-processing forecasts.
 Gridded forecasts taken from multiple configurations of the Met Office's `Unified Model (UM)`_ first undergo physical corrections if necessary, before being converted into probabilities.
 The resulting probabilistic forecasts from each UM configuration are then blended to create seamless probabilistic outputs.
 These gridded probabilities aim to deliver both improved forecast information at each grid square and at geographical (“spot”) locations.

 .. _Unified Model (UM): https://www.metoffice.gov.uk/research/approach/modelling-systems/unified-model/index